 pT3: The tumor has grown into the spermatic cord.

 pT4: The tumor has grown into the scrotum.

 The “N” in the TNM staging system stands for lymph nodes.
-These tiny, bean-shaped organs help fight infection.
-Lymph is a fluid that flows from the different tissues and organs of the body and eventually drains into the blood stream.
+These small, bean-shaped organs help fight infection.
+Lymph is a fluid that flows from the different tissues and organs of the body and eventually drains into the bloodstream.
 It passes through specialized tubes called lymphatic vessels and is filtered along the way by the lymph nodes.
 Cancer cells often build up and grow in lymph nodes before they spread to other parts of the body.
 The first place the lymphatic fluid from the testicles drains to is the retroperitoneal lymph nodes located in the back of the abdomen in front of the spine, an area called the retroperitoneum.
 These are called the regional lymph nodes for testicular cancer.
 Lymph nodes in the pelvis, chest, or other parts of the body are called distant lymph nodes, even though the testicles are closer to the pelvis than to the retroperitoneum.

-In men with testicular cancer, lymph nodes usually are not biopsied or removed.
+For testicular cancer, lymph nodes usually are not biopsied or removed.
 Instead, the N stage (lymph node stage) is most often estimated by using CT scans.
 N stage that is based on CT scans is the clinical stage.
 When the N stage is based on a biopsy or removal of the lymph nodes, it is the pathological stage.
 When a stage has been determined pathologically, the letter “p” is added as the first letter of the stage (for example pN1).
 The letter "c" stands for clinical stage.

 NX: The regional lymph nodes cannot be evaluated.